-We argue that in practice we could easily obtain an $\alpha > 1$ considering the current Tor user/relay base.
-Currently, Tor features around $\sim 3,000$ guards over its $\sim 6,500$ available relays at a given point in time.
-For ETOR, we need to set both n and ε parameters while considering an availability prediction dataset to obtain a value for the considered network size.
-Anticipating our evaluation, we leverage a dataset of edge relay availability built from the Tor consensus (as seen in Figure 4.1), and keep two ETOR configurations: $n=2, \epsilon=0.01$ (2 relays/hop, 99% availability/hop) and $n=3, \epsilon=0.0001$ (3 relays/hop, 99.99% availability/hop).
+We argue that in practice we could easily obtain a positive α considering the current Tor user/relay base.
+Currently, Tor features around 3000 guards over its 6000 available relays at a given point in time.
+For SAFE, we need to set both n and ε parameters while considering an availability prediction dataset to obtain a value for the considered network size.
+Anticipating our evaluation, we leverage a dataset of edge relay availability built from the Tor consensus (as seen in Figure 4.2), and keep two SAFE configurations: $n = 2, \epsilon = 0.01$ (2 relays/hop, 99% availability/hop) and $n = 3, \epsilon = 0.0001$ (3 relays/hop, 99.99% availability/hop).
 These two configurations enable us to keep respectively 66% and 40% of our edge devices fleet.
-If the 2M Tor users would run an ETOR relay, it would result in, respectively, a 1.3M and 800k relays considered network, providing an α of 220 and 88 respectively, hence greatly improving anonymity.
-Considering that not all anonymity networks users will run a relay, we argue that the ratio remains higher than 1, thus increasing anonymity, even if only a fraction of the users run a relay.
-If we consider that only 10\% of users run a relay, the α ratio drops to 22 and 8 but remains way higher than 1.
-Decreasing the value to 1\% of the users brings us around the equilibrium point with α of 2.2 and 0.88: requesting a 99.99% per-hop availability provides worse anonymity compared to Tor while targeting a smaller value of 99% can still benefit the users.
+If the 2M Tor users would run a SAFE relay, it would result in, respectively, a 1.3M and 800k relays considered network, providing an α of 220 and 88 respectively, hence greatly improving anonymity.
+Considering that not all anonymity networks user will run a relay, we argue that the ratio remains positive, thus increasing anonymity, even if only a fraction of the users run a relay. if we consider that only 10% of users run a relay, the α ratio drops to 22 and 8 but remains way higher than 1.
+Decreasing the value to 1% of the users brings us around the equilibrium point with α of 2.2 and 0.88: requesting a 99.99% per-hop availability provides worse anonymity compared to Tor while targeting a smaller value of 99% can still benefit the users.

-We conclude that starting from the point where 1% of Tor users would accept to run a ETOR relay, it is possible to provide anonymity similar to Tor with ETOR's design, with obviously a much greater overall network capacity.
-Passed this value, it is even preferable to use ETOR instead of Tor.
+We conclude that starting from the point where 1% of Tor users would accept to run a SAFE relay, it is possible to provide anonymity similar to Tor with SAFE's design.
+Passed this value, it is even preferable to use SAFE instead of Tor.